cypr0/latex-letter-template/README.md

 * Can be used even with little knowledge of LaTeX
 * Fits windowed envelopes
 * Comes with lots of contact details
+* Different styles (formal, informal, German "Du")

+## How does it work?

+The template is designed to be used easily by LaTeX beginners.
+Simply change the contents of the file [letter-content.lco](./content/letter-content.lco) for the desired adressee and your writing as well as of the file [sender-dummy.lco](./senders/sender-dummy.lco) for your contact details and sender information.
+The letter will be build upon your settings automatically.
+Images of your signature can be provided in the subfolder "images.

 ## How it's look like